NickSantini32/spider/README.md

 You can do that by running the following command at the source root `rsync -av html/ $CATALINA_HOME/webapps/ROOT/spider`
 5. Copy the `html/cgi/generator.py` file to `$CATALINA_HOME/webapps/ROOT/WEB-INF/cgi/generator.py`.
 You can do that by running the command `rsync -av html/cgi/ $CATALINA_HOME/webapps/ROOT/WEB-INF/cgi`
 6. Restart Tomcat server.
+7. Open your browser and navigate to [http://localhost:8080/spider/]